How to Deal: Plot

 Halley and Macon eventually start a relationship.
 He takes her to his and Michael's favorite hangout and once come close to having sex.
 Halley and her mother get into an argument and on New Year's Eve that got her punished, Halley sneaks out with Macon to a party.
 Again, they come very close to having sex but this time Halley stops it and Macon is upset.
 On their way home, they are both upset and distracted and hit a tree.
 Halley gets a broken arm, but otherwise they both walk away from it unharmed, but Halley breaks up with Macon saying that she can't wait around for him to grow up.
 Later things go awry when Halley finds Ashley drunk on the family's front porch.
 Finding a male stripper's thong around her neck, Halley witnesses the break-up of her sister's engagement.
 She also learns that her mother sneaks out once a week to have sex with a man she met a couple of weeks previously, Steve.
 After another make-up, Lewis proposes to Ashley again, this time at a crowded airport: she says yes.

 On the day of Ashley and Lewis' wedding, Macon bursts into Len's radio studio, professing his apologies and love to Halley.
 He then heads to the wedding.
 On the way, he finds Scarlett, who insisted on walking to the wedding, going into labor on the side of the road.
 He puts her in the car and walks into the wedding, getting Halley's attention.
-The three rush to the hospital, leaving Scarlett's mother behind in the rush.
+The three rush to the hospital, leaving Scarlett's mother left behind.

 While Scarlett is having her baby, Halley makes a list of all the little things she hates about Macon, the way his hair falls over his face, the way his voice gets low when he's serious, the way he bites his lip when he's nervous and the way his eyebrow twitches.
 Halley playfully uses Macon's 'Jedi Mind Trick' and they kiss and dance briefly in the hallway.
-The movie ends as Halley and Macon embrace and viewers see that Scarlett gave birth to a baby girl.
+The movie then ends with Halley and Macon embracing and viewers see that Scarlett gave birth to a baby girl.